Losses/rune/CONTRIBUTING.md

 ### 3.1.
 Eligibility and Process
 3.1.1.
 Only paid genuine users and active code contributors SHALL have the right to submit feature requests.

 3.1.2.
 Contributors MUST contact the development team for preliminary discussion before implementing features to ensure alignment with Rune's vision.

 ### 3.2.
 Ethical Foundation
 The following principles SHALL form the ethical foundation of all product decisions:

-3.2.1. **User Safety:** Features MUST NOT cause harm to users or their systems 3.2.2. **Privacy:** User privacy MUST be protected, and user data MUST be handled with transparency and care 3.2.3. **Autonomy:** User autonomy MUST be respected and preserved 3.2.4. **Attention:** User attention MUST NOT be exploited for commercial or other purposes
+3.2.1. **User Safety:** Features MUST NOT cause harm to users or their systems

+3.2.2. **Privacy:** User privacy MUST be protected, and user data MUST be handled with transparency and care

+3.2.3. **Autonomy:** User autonomy MUST be respected and preserved

+3.2.4. **Attention:** User attention MUST NOT be exploited for commercial or other purposes

 ### 3.3.
 User-Centered Design

 All feature proposals MUST align with these core principles:

-3.3.1. **Core Functionality:** Features MUST serve the primary purpose of music playback and library management 3.3.2. **User Intent:** Features MUST respect user choices and control 3.3.3. **User Experience:** Features SHOULD enhance, not impede, the music listening experience 3.3.4. **Performance:** Features MUST NOT significantly degrade system performance
+3.3.1. **Core Functionality:** Features MUST serve the primary purpose of music playback and library management

+3.3.2. **User Intent:** Features MUST respect user choices and control

+3.3.3. **User Experience:** Features SHOULD enhance, not impede, the music listening experience

+3.3.4. **Performance:** Features MUST NOT significantly degrade system performance

 ### 3.4.
 Priority Guidelines
 3.4.1.
 Participants MUST NOT prioritize "commercial benefit", "community influence" or "market trends" over product first principles

 3.4.2.
-Popular feature requests that conflict with core principles SHALL be declined 3.4.3.
-Market competitive analysis MAY inform but SHALL NOT override ethical considerations 3.4.4.
-Monetization strategies MUST align with user interests and ethical principles 3.4.5.
+Popular feature requests that conflict with core principles SHALL be declined

+3.4.3.
+Market competitive analysis MAY inform but SHALL NOT override ethical considerations

+3.4.4.
+Monetization strategies MUST align with user interests and ethical principles

+3.4.5.
 While deviations from product value principles MAY be considered, such proposals MUST NOT disrupt the normal user experience

 ## 4. Software Defect Reporting

 ### 4.1.
 Definitions
 4.1.1.
 A "software defect" SHALL be defined as a verifiable deviation from documented functionality or performance specifications

 4.1.2.
 Personal preferences SHALL be defined as subjective opinions about software features or behaviors that conform to specifications

 4.1.3.
 Participants SHOULD distinguish between "software defects" and personal preferences

 ### 4.2.
 Report Requirements
 4.2.1.
 All defect reports MUST include:

-   1. Steps to reproduce
+   a.
+Steps to reproduce
-   2. Expected behavior
+   b.
+Expected behavior
-   3. Actual behavior
+   c.
+Actual behavior
-   4. System environment details
+   d.
+System environment details

 4.2.2.
 Reports SHOULD include objective evidence such as:

-   1. Screenshots
+   a.
+Screenshots
-   2. Log files
+   b.
+Log files
-   3. Video recordings
+   c.
+Video recordings
-   4. Performance metrics
+   d.
+Performance metrics

 ### 4.3.
 Communication Standards
 4.3.1.
 Participants SHOULD avoid using adjectives to describe observed phenomena, as they are abstract and may lead to misinterpretation

 4.3.2.
 Professional community members SHALL employ rational and objective language at all times

 ### 4.4.
 Prohibited Conduct
 Participants MUST NOT:

 4.4.1.
-Use offensive, derogatory, or discriminatory language 4.4.2.
+Use offensive, derogatory, or discriminatory language

+4.4.2.
 Engage in trolling or harassment

 4.4.3.
-Make unfounded accusations against other participants 4.4.4.
+Make unfounded accusations against other participants

+4.4.4.
 Deliberately disrupt community discussions

 ## 5. Pull Request Standards